Josh Bell Player Props: Guardians vs. Orioles

 Josh Bell At The Plate

-- Bell has picked up a hit in 62.0% of his 50 games this season, with at least two hits in 14.0% of those games.
+- In 62.0% of his games this season (31 of 50), Bell has picked up at least one hit, and in seven of those games (14.0%) he recorded multiple hits.

-- In three games this year, he has hit a long ball (6.0%, and 1.5% of his trips to the plate).
+- In 6.0% of his games this year, he has hit a home run, and 1.5% of his trips to the dish.

 - In 20 games this season (40.0%), Bell has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven games this year (14.0%), but has had no multi-run games.
+- He has scored a run in seven of 50 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.